ccallawa/alyvix_doc/getting_started/windows_settings.rst

 Example:  Opening Windows Settings from the Start Menu
 ******************************************************

-In the :ref:`previous example <getting_started_example_start>` we created an Alyvix :glossdef:`test case` :rawhtml:`<a href="../glossary.html#glossary-test-case"><i class="fa fa-tiny fa-question-circle"></i></a>`
-consisting of a single test case object.
+In the :ref:`previous example <getting_started_example_start>` we created an Alyvix :iconlink:`gloss|test case|../glossary.html#glossary-test-case` consisting of a single test case object.
 Most of the time though, you'll need to chain together multiple test case objects to synthesize more complex behavior in your apps.
 So let's extend our previous example to run a second action: opening the Windows Settings app.

 .. rst-class:: bignums